gzaets/ECS189LGroupProject/ProjectDocument.md

 Another aspect of physics which I incorporated was knockback with regards to collision with slime objects.
 My approach here basically involved setting a knockback animation time, which I calibrated to be about a third of a second.
 During that third of a second, if a collision occurred, and depending on how forceful the collision is, the slime would move back at some multiple of the collision speed.
 In our testing, it was a decent and smooth implementation.
 It may not be absolutely perfect by all standards, but I am decently satisfied with the result.

+Regarding collisions with cliffs, I had challenges figuring out how to implement this with Unity without defacing a beautiful map design.
+The strategy I decided to go with was duplicating the design with another attachment, then setting the layer to be a very low number so that the layer would not be seen during gameplay (i.e. layer -99).
+I then attached a tilemap collider to that component and removed the appropriate tiles from that layer as necessary.
+If this was not done, this would cause the player to be unable to traverse through significant portions of the map.
+I did investigate working with Edge Colliders, but I was unable to figure out how to get those working.

+The following are not directly related to physics but were implemented by @j-p-ecs:

-Additionally, I utilized the base code that was used to implement building purchases (which was done by other teammates, including @payday2021) to implement magic combat ability purchases.
+I utilized the base code that was used to implement building purchases (which was done by other teammates, including @payday2021) to implement magic combat ability purchases.
 This was a relatively trivial implementation that involved creating a script to display the appropriate purchasing UI upon colliding with an NPC in the overworld.
 After a purchase has occurred with the NPC, then I use the Destroy function to remove the object.

+I also created the game over screen, which uses the template created by @mohalibou for the title screen.
+The game over screen is equipped with the proper transitions.
+In addition, when a game over has occurred, I made sure to disable character movement.
+As a result, pressing up, down, left, or right will result in no changes to the player position.

 ## Animation and Visuals